Interview with Kristin Smith-Zuccala

 1. Can we discuss your hockey background?
 Kristin Smith-Zuccala, can you describe winning the National bronze Medalist in Women’s Hockey?

 I started playing hockey at the age of 4 and never looked back.
-I played on an AA GTHL team until PeeWee at which time I joined the OWHA and then the PWHL before being recruited to Queen’s University on a hockey scholarship.
+I played on an AA GTHL team until PeeWee.
+Afterwards, I joined the OWHA.
+Then the PWHL before being recruited to Queen’s University on a hockey scholarship.
 During my time at Queen’s, I was a 4-time academic all-star, 2-time OUA Champion, CIS bronze medalist, and Team Captain during my final two seasons.

 Our first championship was in 2011, where we were underdogs heading into playoffs and went on a miraculous run winning all games in overtime, including a game that earned us the title of the second-longest collegiate game played to date.
 This stunning playoff run was then capped off by the OUA championship title and National Bronze Medal in the final chapter of our “Cinderella Story”.